keelworks/keelworks-chatbot-api/README.md

 ## API Endpoints

-- GET '/': Fetches the initial message from API
+- GET '/': Fetches the initial message from API.
-- POST '/ask': Sends the user's question and receives the response from chatbot model
+- POST '/ask': Sends the user's question and receives the response from chatbot model.

 ## Contact

-For any questions or issues, please reach out to jason.park@keelworks.org
+For any questions or issues, please reach out to jason.park@keelworks.org.